 Reset an Assessment

 If you need to let a student retake an assessment, you can reset the assessment grade to give the student another chance to improve their score.
+This manual reset will work for all AES assessments.

 Learn how to reset an assessment.